 If you love your coffee like I do, try upgrading your coffee to Purity Coffee!
 I switched to the Decaf Purity Coffee a long time ago and have never looked back.
 Purity uses a Swiss Water Process to decaffeinate their coffee, which is completely chemical free and organic.
 They soak their coffee beans in a hot green coffee extract that draws out the caffeine but not the flavor!
 This decaf coffee is antioxidant rich with a lower acidity, creating a decaf coffee that tastes amazing.
 Take it from a true coffee snob, this will not disappoint.

 Replace soda with sparkling water or stevia sweetened soda

-If you have a carbonation addiction, this one change with generally show immediate positive effects on the scale.
+If you have a carbonation addiction, just this one healthy food swap will generally show immediate positive effects on the scale.
 One study found that for each additional 12-ounce soda children consumed each day, the odds of becoming obese increased by 60% during 1½ years of follow-up.

 Also, people who consume sugary drinks regularly (1-2 cans/day or more), have a 26% greater risk of developing type 2 diabetes.